Marcao02/complaw-deeptech/linear_state_machine_language/examples/LSM_tutorial.md

 L4/LSM, for Linear State Machine, is a working name for this language/computation model.
 A mouthful but more descriptive name for would be Event-Driven Linear State Machine.
 I hope that "state machine" does not make people think finite state.

 This tutorial will take you through a formalization of a simplification of one of the example informal contracts that Hvitved used in his thesis.
 It is simplified in that it doesn't include anything about payment.
-A full version is available **[here](https://github.com/legalese/legalese-compiler/blob/master/linear_state_machine_language/examples/hvitved_master_sales_agreement_explicit_deontic.LSM).**
+I'll add a link to a full version once it's done.
+The simplified version is  **[here](https://github.com/legalese/legalese-compiler/blob/master/linear_state_machine_language/examples/hvitved_simplified_master_sales_agreement_explicit_deontic.LSM).**

 L4/LSM unashamedly encourages the use of global vars.
 They will be ideal for prose contract isomorphism -- consider how infrequently scoped variables are used in English prose (pronouns don't count).
 They will also be ideal for hooking up to interactive visualization/customization widgets.